Probabilistic AutoRegressive Neural Networks for Accurate Long-range Forecasting: Proposed Model

 The learning phase of the proposed PARNN model comprises two stages.
-In the first stage, the residual series $(e_t)$ is generated from the time series $(y_t)$ using an autoregressive integrated moving average (ARIMA) model.
-In the second stage, a single hidden layered feed-forward neural network is built to model the nonlinear and linear relationships in ARIMA residuals and original observations.
-This neural network receives $p$ lagged values of $y_t$ and $q$ lagged values of $e_t$ as input.
-We denote the proposed model as PARNN$(p,k,q)$, where $k$ is the number of neurons arranged in a single hidden layer and set to $k = [\frac{p+q+1}{2}]$ as in \cite{connor1994recurrent}.
+In the first stage, the original series is standardized and the ARIMA residuals $(e_t)$ are generated from the standardized series $(y_t)$ using the best-fitted ARIMA model with minimum Akaike Information Criterion (AIC).
+In the second stage, a single hidden layered feed-forward neural network is built to model the nonlinear and linear relationships using ARIMA residuals and original observations.
+This neural network receives $m$ lagged values of $y_t$ and $l$ lagged values of $e_t$ as inputs.
+We denote the proposed model as PARNN$(m,k,l)$, where $k$ is the number of neurons arranged in a single hidden layer and set to $k = \lceil\frac{m+l+1}{2}\rceil$ (where $\lceil \cdot \rceil$ is the ceiling function) as in \cite{hyndman2018forecasting, panja2023epicasting}.
 The proposed network architecture generates a one-step-ahead forecast for the series $(y_t)$ at each iteration.
 The model employs historical observations and recent forecasts as inputs for generating multi-step ahead forecasts iteratively.
-The proposed PARNN is useful for modeling the underlying data generating process with nonlinear, non-stationary, and non-Gaussian structures in the time series data.
-Nonlinear ARMA and simple ARNN model can be seen as special cases of our proposed model.
-It can be seen that in the PARNN($p,k,q$) model, in contrast to the traditional hybrid models, no prior assumption is considered for the relationship between the linear and nonlinear components.
+The proposed PARNN is useful for modeling the underlying data-generating process with non-stationary, nonlinear, and non-Gaussian structures in the time series data.
+Nonlinear ARMA and simple ARNN models can be seen as special cases of our proposed model.
+It can be seen that in the proposed PARNN($m,k,l$) model, in contrast to the traditional hybrid models, no prior assumption is considered for the relationship between the linear and nonlinear components.
 Additionally, it can be generally guaranteed that the performance of the probabilistic ARNN model will not be worse than either of the components -- ARIMA and ARNN -- used separately or hybridized.
-We determine the optimal values of the hyperparameters $p$ and $q$ by performing a grid search algorithm on the validation dataset.
-The maximum values of both the hyperparameters are usually set to $10$, and the model is iterated over a grid of $p$ and $q$.
-At each iteration, the model is fitted for different pairs of values of $p$ and $q$, and the forecasts $\hat{y}_t$ are generated.
-The performance of these fitted models is evaluated for all possible pairs of $p$ and $q$ on the validation set, and eventually, the pair of values exhibiting the best performance w.r.t. the mean absolute scaled error metric is selected.
-Thus, our proposed PARNN can be considered as a hybrid framework in which ARIMA is embedded into an ARNN model which converges very fast.
+We determine the optimal values of the hyperparameters $m$ and $l$ by performing a grid search algorithm on the validation dataset.
+The maximum values of both the hyperparameters are usually set to $10$, and the model is iterated over a grid of $m$ and $l$.
+At each iteration, the model is fitted for different pairs of values of $m$ and $l$, and the forecasts $\hat{y}_t$ are generated for the validation set (a part of the training set is kept separately for validation to avoid data leakage).
+The performance of these fitted models is evaluated for all possible pairs of $m$ and $l$ on the validation set, and eventually, the pair of values exhibiting the best performance w.r.t. the mean absolute scaled error (MASE) metric is selected.
+Thus, our proposed PARNN can be considered as a hybrid framework in which ARIMA is embedded into an ARNN model which converges very fast unlike the ANN$(p,d,q)$ and RNN models for nonlinear forecasting.
+The proposed PARNN model is preferable for long-range forecasting which is one of the most attractive features of autoregressive neural networks \cite{leoni2009long}.
 A workflow diagram of the proposed PARNN model is presented in Fig. \ref{model}.
 An algorithmic version of our proposal is given in Algorithm \ref{alg:cap}.